 Created by the state legislature in 1927, the State Bar is a public corporation within the judicial branch of government, serving as an arm of the California Supreme Court.
 All State Bar members are officers of the court.
 Membership in The State Bar of California affords attorneys the right and privilege of practicing law in this state.

 Law school students must register as students with the State Bar of California.
-The registration form must be completed accurately under penalty of perjury and the $100 registration fee must be paid.
+The registration form must be completed accurately under penalty of perjury.

 Potential students with any questions may contact the Committee of Bar Examiners of the State Bar of California at: